amuno34/amuno34/README.md

 ### Hello I'm Fra 👋

-Mainly I work on projects that require sound work.
+As a musician, I mainly work on projects that require sound work.
 But this doesn't limit me to give contributions when I can.

 - I’m currently learning C++ and Ruby
 - Translating English-only projects in Italian